bhavyab324/case-study-bank/README.md

 * Which clients have a higher propensity to buy a credit card?
 Refer CC_predictions.csv
 * Which clients have a higher propensity to buy a mutual fund?
 Refer MF_predictions.csv Confidential
 * Which clients are to be targeted with which offer?
-Refer sorted_combined_model_output.csv
+Refer Top_100_Customers.csv
 * What would be the expected revenue based on your strategy?
-The expected Revenue =
+The expected Revenue = 1337 EUR
 3. Deliverables
 a.
 A concise executive summary (up to 2 pages) OR a slide deck (5–8 slides) for a technical audience.
 b.
 A Targeted Client List specifying selected clients for each offer.